 Local Authority prosecutions of landlords who run unlicensed HMO’s are on the rise.
-At Berkeley Sahota we have extensive experience of defending landlords who have received a summonsed to attend a Magistrates Court and face criminal charges including:
+At Berkeley Square Solicitors we have extensive experience of defending landlords who have received a summonsed to attend a Magistrates Court and face criminal charges including:

 · Being a person with control or management of a Unlicensed HMO (s.61 and s.72(1) of the Housing Act 2004

 · Breaching HMO Management Regulations e.g, failing to ensure that firefighting equipment and fire alarms were maintained in good working order (Reg 4 (2) of The Management of HMOs (England) Regulations 2006 and Section 234 (3) of the Housing Act 2004.)

 All HMOs must be licensed in compliance with the mandatory scheme which applies nationally to any three-storey property occupied by at least 5 persons where the occupants live in 2 or more single households.
 You could face criminal charges if for example you rent out a 3 – storey property to 5 or more individuals who are not related and live in separate households.
 There is an additional and more detailed 6 part test for a HMO which also applies.

 The consequences of a conviction are serious.
 Previously landlords could be fined up to £20,000 for running an unlicensed HMO.
 Recently the law has changed and the courts can impose an unlimited fine.

 Anyone convicted of an unlicensed HMO offence will find it difficult to obtain a HMO licence in future as they are likely to fail the “fit and proper person” test.
 Company prosecutions are also common and can result in directors disqualification.